-By taking up these proposed pieces of legislation and budget priorities, New York State can show the rest of the country that we are leaders in the effort to tackle housing inequity and follow-up the historic rent reforms of 2019 with a 2020 just as historic for low-income homeowners.
+By taking up these proposed pieces of legislation and budget priorities, New York State can show the rest of the country that we are leaders in the effort to tackle housing inequality.
+We as a state should follow-up the historic rent reforms of 2019 and the pandemic storm that further exposed the fact that we are not all in the same boat, with a 2021 that brings historic support for low-income homeowners and homebuyers.